stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can declare classes and structs `volatile` for any such types we want to
+You can declare classes and structs `volatile` for any such types you want to
-serialize by only providing the public data members we want to serialize.
+serialize by only providing the public data members you want to serialize.

-Colon notation is a simple and effective way to bind an existing class or
+In addition, [colon notation](#toxsd2) is a simple and effective way to bind an
-struct to a schema.
-For example, we can change the `tm` name as follows
+existing class or struct to a schema.
+For example, you can change the `tm` name
-without affecting the code that uses `struct tm` generated by soapcpp2:
+as follows without affecting the code that uses `struct tm` generated by
+soapcpp2:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     volatile struct ns:tm { ... }